olawuwo-abideen/llm-datapipeline/README.md

 The small model `en_core_web_sm` installs via requirements.txt and is used as an automatic fallback on memory-constrained hosts.

 ## Usage

+All commands below are run from the `src/` directory.

 Command line: